 In his critique of Arab regimes, Abbas mixed morality with pragmatism.
 In 1977, he wrote: The way in which the Arab regimes dealt with their Jewish subjects, whether intentionally or not, is regrettable and painful to recall.
-It cannot be described as anything but a shameful disgrace.
+It can not be described as anything but a shameful disgrace.
 Did these regimes not give Zionism the key to its existence and success?
 Did they not defend and preserve it?
 The number of Jewish Arabs in Israel is now more than 1.5 million, out of some 2.75 million [Israeli Jews].
 Two-thirds of Israelis are our people, our brethren.
 We made them enemies and forced them to oppose us by leaving them no choice.
 We forced them to choose between immigrating to Israel and death and annihilation, with no other alternative.

 Abbas’ empathy towards an entire segment of Israeli society is extraordinary given the fact that, at the time, his movement – Fatah – was committed to a violent struggle against Israel.
-Fatah regularly instigated terror attacks against civilians, mostly from within an area of Lebanon known in Israel as “Fatah-land”.
+Fatah regularly instigated terrorist attacks against civilians, mostly from within an area of Lebanon known in Israel as “Fatah-land”.
 Less than a year after Abbas published the above passage, his movement attacked a tour bus driving along Israel’s coastal road, killing 35 Israelis and injuring 71.

 Abbas railed against the Arab regimes not only for their conduct towards their Jewish citizens, but also for neglecting their Palestinian brothers after the 1948 Nakba.
-With furious contempt, he described how the Arab countries that took part in the 1948 war failed to liberate the land and acted deplorably towards the Palestinian refugees who fled to them.
+With furious contempt, he described how the Arab countries that took part in the 1948 war failed to liberate the country and acted deplorably towards the Palestinian refugees who fled to them.
 At times, he was more vitriolic on this subject than on Zionism: The Arab armies went in to defend the Palestinian people against the tyranny of the Zionists.
 They expelled the Palestinians and drove them out of their land, and then placed them under political and intellectual siege, throwing them into prisons much like the ghettos in which Jews lived in Eastern Europe.
 As though we were destined to switch roles, they got out of the ghettoes and we took their place.
 The Arab countries managed to tear the Palestinian people to pieces and destroy their unity.
-They did not acknowledge Palestinians as a nation until the rest of the world did.
-That is lamentable.”
+They did not recognize Palestinians as a nation until the rest of the world did.
+That is lamentable. ”

 Abbas also protested the gap between Arab anti-Zionist rhetoric and practice.
-“For 17 years, their radios thundered out that the Jews must be thrown into the sea and the refugees be allowed to return home”, he wrote, “but they did not throw the Jews into the sea and did not enable the refugees to go home.”
-Throughout the long years of conflict, the only war that restored Arab dignity was the 1973 war, “in which the Arabs proved they can fight.”
+“For 17 years, their radios thundered out that the Jews must be thrown into the sea and the refugees be allowed to return home”, he wrote, “but they did not throw the Jews into the sea and did not enable the refugees to go home. ” Throughout the long years of conflict, the only war that restored Arab dignity was the 1973 war, “in which the Arabs proved they can fight.”

 The Arabs failed not only to vanquish Israel, but also in their diplomatic and educational policies.
 Due to the boycott resolution by the Arab League, buying books or newspapers issued in Israel was prohibited, as was listening to Israeli radio stations, learning Hebrew, or any contact with Israelis.
 In Why These Talks?
-(Hadha Al-Itisalat Limadha?), a book about the early dialogue between the PLO and parts of the Israeli Left, Abbas decried the “naïve” idea that objecting to Israel justified boycotting potential partners on the Israeli side.
+(Hadha Al-Itisalat Limadha?) , A book about the early dialogue between the PLO and parts of the Israeli Left, Abbas decried the “naïve” idea that objecting to Israel justified boycotting potential partners on the Israeli side.